develop-me/bootcamp--week-03--programming-fundamentals/exercises/01-fundamentals/01-types/README.md

 # Strings & Numbers

-For each challenge create a new `.js` file.
+For each exercise create a new `.js` file.
 Then run `node filename.js` to see if it's worked.

-Copy the code for each challenge into your file and fill out the `// your code here` part:
+Copy the code for each exercise into your file and fill out the `// your code here` part:

 1) Add up the numbers: